vesaakerman/easy-manage-deposit/README.md

                                                  deleted.
 An age argument of n=0 days corresponds to 0<=n<1. (default = -1)
-            -n, --new-state-description  <arg>   The state description in deposit.properties after the dataset has
+            -n, --new-state-description  <arg>   The state description in deposit.properties after the deposit has
                                                  been deleted
-            -l, --new-state-label  <arg>         The state label in deposit.properties after the dataset has been deleted
+            -l, --new-state-label  <arg>         The state label in deposit.properties after the deposit has been deleted
             -o, --output                         Output a list of depositIds of the deposits that were deleted
             -s, --state  <arg>                   The deposits with the specified state